Thermal Contact I : Symmetries ruled by Exchange Entropy Variations: Introduction

 \subsection{Issues at stake}

 Thermal contact between two energy reservoirs is one of the first issues addressed by early thermodynamics and its second principle about entropy variation.
-It has been revisited in the context of the description of transport phenomena either from the statistical approach by the Boltzmann equation and its BBGKY hierarchy generalization or from the phenomenological thermodynamics of irreversible processes \cite{Onsager1931A, Onsager1931B, Callen1960} and the local equilibrium phenomenological approach for inhomogeneous continuous media \cite{DeGroot1952}.
-Until recently there have been repeated attempts to formulate thermodynamics for non-equilibrium steady states \cite{OOnoPaniconi1998,SasaTasaki2006}.
+It has been revisited in the context of the description of transport phenomena either from the statistical approach by the Boltzmann equation and its BBGKY hierarchy generalization or from the phenomenological thermodynamics of irreversible processes \cite{Onsager1931A, Onsager1931B, Callen1960} and the local equilibrium phenomenological approach for inhomogeneous continuous media \cite{DeGroot1952,DeGrootMazur1962}.
+Until recently there have been repeated attempts to formulate thermodynamics for non-equilibrium steady states \cite{OonoPaniconi1998,SasaTasaki2006}.
 Nowadays the statistical description for the fluctuations of heat exchanges between a small system and two thermal baths is part of the so-called `` stochastic thermodynamics'' of small systems incorporating the effects of fluctuations \cite{Seifert2008,Seifert2012}.
 In the last two decades the latter domain has been the subject of an increasingly intense activity, from the theoretical as well as from the experimental point of view with very fast technological improvements \cite{BustamanteETAL2005,Ritort2006}.
-(For a pedagogical introduction in a nutshell see for instance Ref.\cite{Mallick2009}.
-A recent extended review is to be found in Ref.\cite{Seifert2012}).
+A recent extended review about stochastic thermodynamics is to be found in Ref.\cite{Seifert2012}, and its formulation in the specific class of Markov jump processes in continuous time is reviewed in Refs.\cite{HarrisSchutz2007}.
+(For brief introductions see also for instance Refs.\cite{Mallick2009,VanDenBroeck2013Varenna}.)

 First steps in out-of-equilibrium statistical mechanics have been the study of the linear (static or dynamic) response to an external constraint that drives the system out of its equilibrium state.
 This vast topic began with the Einstein fluctuation-dissipation relation for Brownian motion (see collected translated papers in \cite{Einstein1956}) and is still active (for a review see \cite{MarconiETAL2008}).
-Nowadays, the question of linear response in the vicinity of a non-equilibrium steady states is under investigation (see for instance \cite{BaiesiMaesWynants2009PRL,BaiesiMaesWynants2009,BaiesiETAL2010, VerleyChetriteLacoste2011}), but the subject is beyond the scope of the present work.
+Nowadays, the question of linear response in the vicinity of a non-equilibrium steady state is under investigation (see for instance \cite{ChetriteFalkovichGawedzki2008,BaiesiMaesWynants2009PRL,BaiesiMaesWynants2009,BaiesiETAL2010, VerleyChetriteLacoste2011}), but the subject is beyond the scope of the present work.